• Customized line-of-business applications

 Self-run data centers are typically capital-heavy.
 They require allocations of gear, space, environmental controls, etc. These same physical assets must be refreshed in time, leading to an IT lifecycle driven by capital expenditures.

-Control: You completely control the environment.
+Control: With self-run private cloud you completely control the environment.

 Security: You own the infrastructure.
 You are able to establish security and compliance standards, as well as enforce and measure them.